elatov/elatov.github.io/_posts/2012-11-30-vcap5-dca-objective-4-2-deploy-and-test-vmware-ft.md

 ### Test FT failover, secondary restart, and application fault tolerance in a FT Virtual Machine

-I actually don&#8217;t have CPU capable of supporting FT, but there is a great step by step guide <a href="http://en.community.dell.com/techcenter/virtualization/w/wiki/vmware-vsphere-ft-step-by-step-example.aspx" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.community.dell.com/techcenter/virtualization/w/wiki/vmware-vsphere-ft-step-by-step-example.aspx']);">here</a>.
+I actually don't have CPU capable of supporting FT, but there is a great step by step guide <a href="http://en.community.dell.com/techcenter/virtualization/w/wiki/vmware-vsphere-ft-step-by-step-example.aspx" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.community.dell.com/techcenter/virtualization/w/wiki/vmware-vsphere-ft-step-by-step-example.aspx']);">here</a>.
 From the community page:

 > **VMware vSphere FT Step by Step Example**
 >